Nine Weeks in Paris

 Anna Salter

-That wasn’t the plan!
-Not at all!
-The plan was to move back to Paris because the monsters did not know the city and thus could not have friends at the police force to help them, so they would not be let into buildings, and would eventually give up.
-And I would get the documentation I needed, if not, a restraining order against them.
+That wasn’t part of my plan!
+The plan was to move back to Paris because the monsters did not know the city and thus could not have friends in the police force to help them, so they would not be let into buildings, and would eventually give up.
+And I would have the documentation I needed, and possibly a restraining order against them.

-To make a long story short, I was, as too many times before in my life, alone on a continent where single women are de facto second-class citizens with limited rights.
-You work, you pay your taxes, and you are a burden to no one, but at the end of the day, you are nothing but a walking, talking vagina, and whatever happens to you, you probably had it coming; after all, you got out of your single woman bed and started breathing!
+To make a long story short, I was, as too many times before in my life, alone on a continent where single women are de facto second-class citizens.
+You work, you pay your taxes, and you are a burden to no one, but whatever happens to you, you had it coming!
+After all, you got out of your single woman bed and started breathing!

-For legal reasons, I end the factional account here to protect the names and privacy of all involved parties.
+For legal reasons, I am ending the factional account here to protect the names and privacy of all parties involved.
 But there’s still a bit more to this story for now.
 Keep reading!

 The French Police

 You might think that I am outrageously hypocritical, not blaming the French police on this blog for not helping me in 2019.
 I hear you.
-But I have no good reason to do so.
+But please, let me explain.

-The minute I heard the voice of a specific Dane and saw this same Dane chatting it up with a person from my past in the courtyard, I decided to document instead of giving in and going to the police, a police force I am sure would have exhaled, taken a report, and been glad to see me walk out the door.
+The minute I heard the voice of a specific Dane and saw this same Dane chatting it up with a person from my past in the courtyard of the second apartment building, in Rue du Montparnasse, I decided to document instead of going to the police, a police force I am sure would have exhaled, taken a report, and been glad to see me walk out the door.

-I wanted to once and for all prove who these people were, what they did, and how they did it, and the building was perfect for this, given its much smaller size than the former and only one way in.
-Plus, the Danes spoke Danish amongst themselves, which was easy to distinguish.
-I only wish the locales could have understood the Danes.
-And not because I found these people pleasant.
-Oh no, they were rude as can be.
+I wanted to once and for all prove who these people were, what they did, and how they did it.
+Plus, the Danes spoke Danish amongst themselves, so they were easy to distinguish.
+And the Parisians were quite outspoken.

 Foreigners like you are the ones ruining France!

-Of course, she didn’t talk to me first and ask me if any of the crap she must have heard was true.
-No, she just blew off her unrefined and primitive steam in my face, most likely thinking that I had no idea what she was saying – the Danes had, to my knowledge, informed the inhabitants of the two buildings that I didn’t speak French.
+Of course, she didn’t talk to me.
+No, she just blew off her unrefined and primitive French steam in my face, most likely thinking that I had no idea what she was saying – the Danes had, to my knowledge, informed the inhabitants of the two buildings that I didn’t speak French.
 This might explain why people were so willing to state things to me in passing:

 Putain du merde !